ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether an application considers it useful to indicate its reliability requirements on a per-Message basis.
 This property applies to Connections and Connection Groups.
-The recommended default is to be Neutral about this option.
+The recommended default is to Ignore this option.

 ### Preservation of data ordering {#prop-ordering}